Irací Hassler

-Irací Luiza Hassler Jacob (born 6 November 1990) is a Chilean politician and economist who currently serves as the Mayor of the Commune of Santiago, which corresponds with Downtown Santiago, since 2021.
-Hassler is a member of the Communist Party of Chile (PCCh), a left-wing political party.
-She has been described as "the new face of feminism and environmentalism" in Chile.
+Irací Luiza Hassler Jacob (born 6 November 1990) is a Chilean politician and economist who served as mayor of the commune of Santiago, which encompasses central Santiago, from 2021 to 2024.
+A member of the Communist Party of Chile (PCCh), she has been described as "the new face of feminism and environmentalism" in Chile.

 Early life and education

 Hassler was born in November 1990 in Santiago to a Brazilian mother of Tupi-Guarani and French-Jewish descent and a Chilean father of Swiss descent.
-Her father, Rolf Hassler, made a living as a fruit businessman in Olmué, Valparaíso Region and is a conservative.
+Her father, Rolf Hassler, made a living as a fruit businessman in Olmué, Valparaíso Region, and is a conservative.
 Hassler's mother is said to be a supporter of centre-left politics and is from a family that originates northeastern Brazilian state of Piauí.
 Hassler has stated that her given name, Irací, is of indigenous Tupi-Guarani origin and means "queen of the bees".
 In addition to Spanish, Hassler is fluent in her mother's native tongue of Portuguese as well as German.

 Hassler studied at the Swiss School in Santiago (Schweizer Schule Santiago), a Swiss international school in Ñuñoa, Santiago.
-Hassler would later attend the University of Chile, where she studied commercial engineering and was a member of the University Senate from 2012 to 2014.
+Hassler would later attend the University of Chile, where she studied economics and administration and was a member of the University Senate from 2012 to 2014.
 After graduation, Hassler would work as a professional economist.